champsproject/ldds/paper/paper.md

 ![Lagrangian descriptor for the Duffing oscillator \label{fig:duffing}](duffing.png)

-* Double-gyre flow with stochastic forcing.
+* Double-gyre flow with stochastic forcing

 The stochastic dynamical system for the double gyre flow with additive noise is described by the following stochastic differential equation: